 Supply chain cycle involves multiple parties: manufacturers, delivery providers, warehouse managers, and more.
 Therefore, when different teams operate different data sources, bottlenecks happen and damage the efficiency of the entire process.

-With IoT solutions for supply chain management, these parties can build a unified system based on the same cloud & data analytics services and thus have access to accurate information in real time while avoiding inconsistencies and delays.
+With IoT solutions for logistics and supply chain management, these parties can build a unified system based on the same cloud & data analytics services and thus have access to accurate information in real time while avoiding inconsistencies and delays.

 Also, let's take a look at the bigger picture.
 IoT eliminates human errors when it comes to analyzing data, helping stakeholders improve their long-term strategies, and making the decision-making process more efficient.